waiyiwong/mindful_yoga/README.md

 ### **Typography**

 [Google Fonts](https://fonts.google.com/) was used to import the fonts 'Beth Ellen' and 'Roboton'.
 I used Beth Ellen for h1 headings and Roboton for the main content.

+The Beth Ellen font is choosed to be the hero (h1) fonts as it connected to a story of love and encouragement, inspired by Rob Jelinski's mother, who passed away from cancer in 2017.
+This joyful handwritten typeface serves as a tribute to her legacy, encouraging users to send loving notes that embody the values she represented.
+Moreover, embracing the beauty of imperfection, the font reflects the natural quirks of human handwriting, aligning with mindful yoga principles that celebrate compassion and acceptance.
+This font creates an atmosphere that fosters authenticity and encourages visitors to embrace their unique journeys with kindness and support.

 ![bethellen.png)](documentation/bethellen.png)